Asphode1/Population_Management/README.md

 # Import Database

-Execute [QuanLyNhanKhauCreateTables.sql](QuanLyNhanKhauCreateTables.sql) using SQL Server Management Studio.
-To have a full sample database, restore the database from the file QuanLyNhanKhau.bak.
+Restore Sample Database using backup file [QuanLyNhanKhau.bak](assets/QuanLyNhanKhau.bak)

-In the first entrance, the App will ask you to fill the Database Cònfiguration (servername, user, pasword).
+In the first entrance, the App will ask you to fill the Database Configuration (servername, username, password).
 You can also change this later at the login UI.

 # Run the program